Social Media Hysteria And Massive Discount After Alder's Positive Results Make It A Compelling Buy

 In the PROMISE 1 trial, 25% of patients received a placebo.
 Thus, patients rightly believed they were likely receiving treatment.
 With p-values as low as 0.0001 in the trial, however, it seems that placebo response (dopamine, etc.) is no substitute for a real anti-CGRP medication.

 And, in fact, when I go to a doctor's office, I do not ask the doctor to give me a placebo 25% of the time.
 I ask for the best drug.
 And, that drug is Alder's drug.
 It is faster-acting, more convenient, and more effective in treating migraines.
-The results show that in frequent episodic patients (and in chronic patients with 15+ days of migraines a month), Alder's Eptinezumab cuts the number of missed days of work in half.
+The results show that in frequent episodic patients (and in chronic patients with 15+ days of migraines a month), Alder's Eptinezumab could cut the number of missed days of work due to severe migraine in half.
 What matters is the outcome for me, the patient, not the placebo-adjusted response.

 3) The IV placebo response is historically stronger than subQ's placebo response.